JuliaLang/PackageCompiler.jl/README.md

   2. Creating "apps" which are a bundle of files including an executable that can be sent and run on other machines without Julia being installed on that machine.

-  3. Creating a relocatable C library bundle from of Julia code.
+  3. Creating a relocatable C library bundle form of Julia code.

 For installation and usage instructions, see the [documentation][docs-stable-url].